In age of market scrutiny, who wants in on the gold

 "There isn't really another way you can get a fair snapshot of the market twice a day," one gold trader said.
 "If the fixers step away, it leaves it open to questionable prices being put through, with no reference to where the actual gold price is."

-(Additional reporting by A. Ananthalakshmi in Singapore; Editing by Veronica Brown, William Hardy and Dale Hudson)
+(Additional reporting by A. Ananthalakshmi in Singapore; Editing by Veronica Brown and William Hardy)